Country of Origin: India

 Host Institution: CNAM

-Dipanjana completed her bachelor's in Electronics from Calcutta University in 2012.
-Later she pursued a Master's in technology (specializing in Optics and Optoelectronics) from Calcutta University in 2017.
+Dipanjana completed her Bachelor’s in Science in Electronics from Calcutta University in 2012.
+Later she pursued Post B.Sc.
+Bachelor’s in Technology in Optics and Optoelectronics in 2015 and Master’s in technology (also specializing in Optics and Optoelectronics) from Calcutta University in 2017.
 Her research interests are Optical metrology, microscopy & spectroscopy, biomedical imaging, and digital holography.

 Aspirations within projects: